 A letter to the commissioners (PDF) of the Minnesota Departments of Human Services, Employment and Economic Development, and Minnesota Housing from HUD's Office of Community Planning and Development commends the departments for achieving goals and concludes that fund management is satisfactory.

-A financial summary (PDF) from HUD provides an overview of spending on six program components: street outreach, shelter, homeless prevention, rapid re-housing, data collection, and administration for Federal Fiscal Year 2023 funds.
-These Federal Fiscal Year 2023 funds are spent during State Fiscal Year 2024 and 2025 contracts, and this report was pulled by HUD (1/10/2024) before the first draw was submitted (1/26/2024) by DHS.
-As of 1/31/2024, the following has been spent: Shelter: $541,911.76, Homelessness Prevention: $82,734.98, Rapid Re-Housing: $177,918.65, Data Collection $10,242.00, and Administration: $23,042.90.
-The total amount spent is $835,850.29.
+A financial summary (PDF) from HUD provides an overview of spending on six program components: street outreach, shelter, homeless prevention, rapid re-housing, data collection, and administration for Federal Fiscal Year 2024 funds.
+These Federal Fiscal Year 2024 funds are spent during State Fiscal Year 2025 and 2026 contracts, and this report was pulled by HUD (1/13/2024) before the first draw was submitted by DHS.

 The Analysis of Impediments to Fair Housing (PDF) was completed in cooperation with several state agencies, including the Minnesota Department of Human Services, as part of the consolidated planning process for housing and community development (Consolidated Plan).
 The Executive Summary and Action Items (PDF) was also completed in September 2018.